CornSnek/minesweeper_probability_calculator/README.md

 ## About
 I started to play Minesweeper, and I was interested in how Minesweeper Patterns are calculated as a safe number or a mine tile.
 This app was created in order to calculate the mine probabilities and understand the mathematics in calculating them.
+This app also can calculate specific number tiles using the Probability Bar Graph option when selecting a tile, giving more information than just the probability that the tile is a mine.
+This app also includes playing minesweeper.
+Empty and Custom boards can be uploaded using the Play Current Board option.

 ## Zig Build
 This project currently uses Zig 0.14.0 to build the project.